ManojNair/ps-cks-cluster-setup-netpol/Clip2.md

 ```

 **(Pause)**
-This creates services for each pod — frontend and backend on port 80, and database on PostgreSQL's standard port 5432.
+This creates a ClusterIP service for each pod.
+Frontend and backend are exposed on port 80, and the database on PostgreSQL's standard port 5432.

+**(Calm explanation)**
-When you use `kubectl expose pod`, it automatically creates a service with a selector matching the pod's labels.
+When you run `kubectl expose pod`, Kubernetes automatically creates a service that selects the pod based on its labels.
-So the frontend service will select pods with `tier=frontend`, backend with `tier=backend`, and database with `tier=database`.
+So the `frontend` service will route traffic to any pod with the `tier=frontend` label.
-Right now, all of them can freely talk to each other.
+Right now, because we haven't applied any policies yet, all of these services can freely talk to each other.

 **(Pause)**
 That’s... not great for security.
 Let’s lock that down.